Machine learning and unsupervised learning #

 You can also do min-max scaling.

-(10.2)#\[\begin{align} \text{Scaled Feature Value} = \frac{V - min(V)}{max(V) - min(V)} \end{align}\]
+(10)#\[\begin{align} \text{Scaled Feature Value} = \frac{V - min(V)}{max(V) - min(V)} \end{align}\]

 Finally, note that use of training set and validation set.
 We are going to start splitting our data up as we use machine learning techniques to make predictions.
 We use these data sets to build our model and, in particular, look for hyperparameters, a subject we’ll get to when discussing regression and logit in Chapter 3 of Hull.
-We’l also create a testing set where we take the trained model and see how well it predicts values using data we’ve pulled out and not used.
+We’ll also create a testing set where we take the trained model and see how well it predicts values using data we’ve pulled out and not used.

 Hull points out that, when scaling your data, you should pull the means and standard deviations that you need from the training data.
 Then, you scale your testing data using the means and standard deviations from the training data.
-That way, you’re testing data never touches your training data.
+That way, your testing data never touches your training data.
 If you use the means and standard deviations from all of your data to scale your variables, then observations in your testing data set are altering observations in your training data set, and vice-versa.

-10.1.1.
 Additional materials on feature engineering#

 Here are some examples from Datacamp on feature engineering for a Kaggle competition.
 Again, this is all about variable transformation and, more generally, data engineering.
 For example, see the example on binning data?
 This is like when we created some categories for house sizes in our problem sets.